John Boys (classicist): Works

 Boys chiefly prided himself on his classical attainments.
 In 1661 he published two translations from Virgil's Æneid.
 The first is entitled, Æneas, his Descent into Hell: as it is inimitably described by the Prince of Poets in the Sixth of his Æneis, London, 1661.
 The dedication is addressed to Sir Edward Hyde, and congratulates him on succeeding to the office of lord chancellor.
-His cousin Charles Fotherby, and his friend, Thomas Philipott, contribute commendatory verses.
+His cousin Charles Fotherby, and his friend, Thomas Philipott, contributed commendatory verses.
 The translation in heroic verse is of very mediocre character, and is followed by 181 pages of annotations.
-At their close Boys mentions that he has just heard of the death of Henry, duke of Gloucester (13 Sept.
-1660), and proceeds to pen an elegy suggested by Virgil's lament for Marcellus.
-The volume concludes with "certain pieces relating to the publick," i.e. on the political matters referred to above, and with a congratulatory poem (dated Canterbury, 30 Sept.
-1656) addressed to Boys' friend, William Somner, on the completion of his Dictionarium Saxonico-Latino-Anglicum.
+At their close Boys mentions that he has just heard of the death of Henry, Duke of Gloucester (13 September 1660), and proceeds to pen an elegy suggested by Virgil's lament for Marcellus.
+The volume concludes with "certain pieces relating to the publick," i.e. on the political matters referred to above, and with a congratulatory poem (dated Canterbury, 30 September 1656) addressed to Boys' friend, William Somner, on the completion of his Dictionarium Saxonico-Latino-Anglicum.
 Boys' second book is called Æneas, his Errours on his Voyage from Troy into Italy; an essay upon the Third Book of Virgil's "Æneis."
 It is dedicated to Lord Cornbury, Clarendon's son.
-A translation of the third book of the 'Æneid' in heroic verse occupies fifty-one pages, and is followed by "some few hasty reflections upon the precedent poem."
+A translation of the third book of the Æneid in heroic verse occupies fifty-one pages, and is followed by "some few hasty reflections upon the precedent poem."
 Boys' enthusiasm for Virgil is boundless, but his criticism is rather childish.